oyinadeolawoyin/The-Odin-Project/javascript/LinkedList/README.md

 - Access the head and tail of the list.
 - Retrieve and manipulate nodes at specific positions.
 - Check if a node exists or find a specific value.
-- Efficiently handle cases with no modifications to the original list, ensuring immutability.

 ---